June 9 2006 (Reviewed August 24 2019)

 eCoaching Tip 16: Simple Reminders about Course Beginnings

-As this is the second week of the Summer Term, we thought it might be a good time for simple reminders about what is good to do in the first part of any course.
+Any time we are preparing to teach in a new term, it is a good time for simple reminders about what is good to do in the first part of any course.
 We’ll return to more on the use of audio and video in the coming weeks.

 Here are a few areas where you may want to do a quick check to see how you are doing on a couple of key areas for student satisfaction and learning.

 - Have you found ways to “make yourself” known to your students… just as you would in a face-to-face environment?For example, I find it helpful when writing some of these tips to envision us sitting around with a cup of coffee (latte, water, soda) and just “getting to know each other and sharing personal info, such as where we have lived.
-(FYI, I (Judith) grew up in Mpls, lived in Milwaukee for six years going to college and later lived in State College, PA, Mpls-again, Orlando, and now Tallahassee FL; Rita, my fellow e-coach grew up in Chicago, and also landed by way of Arizona in Tallahassee.)
+(FYI, I (Judith) grew up in Mpls, lived in Milwaukee for six years going to college and later lived in State College, PA, Mpls-again, Orlando, and now Tallahassee FL; Rita, my fellow e-coach grew up in Chicago, and also landed by way of Arizona in Tallahassee before moving on to California.)

 By the way, my favorite movie that I will watch no matter at which time I find it on the TV is Sleepless in Seattle.
 I just really enjoy watching Tom Hanks’ no-nonsense, but loving parenting style and enjoy the many good lines and echoes back to the classic Affair to Remember.
 Not sure what that reveals about me or what connections that creates!